snom-project/DECTMessagingDemonstrator/README.md

 sudo docker run -dit --restart unless-stopped -p 10300:10300/udp -p 8081:8081 snommd

-In case your are not using docker:
+In case your are not using docker: make sure you install all packages requested in docker.

 1. start the viewer in app directory python DECTMessagingViewer.py